Protests? What protests? All quiet at Sochi Speakers' Corner

 His opponents say such moves are cosmetic.

-A reporter asked Putin at the Games on Saturday whether signs of liberalisation would continue after the Olympics.
+A reporter asked Putin at the Games on Saturday whether signs of liberalization would continue after the Olympics.

 He replied testily: "Is there any hope you will not link sports with politics?"
 Then he walked away.